ksu-cs-textbooks/cc410/content/y-milestones/01-restaurant-classes.md

 This milestone should include the following features:

-* Pizza classes - 7
+* Wrap classes - 5
-  * Declared in the `heropizza.data.pizzas` package
+  * Declared in the `thatsawrap.data.wraps` package
-* Side classes - 4
+* Side classes - 3
-  * Declared in the `heropizza.data.sides` package
+  * Declared in the `thatsawrap.data.sides` package
-* Drink classes - 5
+* Drink classes - 3
-  * Declared in the `heropizza.data.drinks` package
+  * Declared in the `thatsawrap.data.drinks` package
 * Enumeration classes - 3
-  * Declared in the `heropizza.data.enums` package
+  * Declared in the `thatsawrap.data.enums` package

-See the [Hero Pizza Menu](#hero-pizza-menu) section below for descriptions of what each class should contain.
+See the [That's a Wrap Menu](#thats-a-wrap-menu) section below for descriptions of what each class should contain.

 **Python** - these files should include complete type annotations and achieve a low imprecision percentage in Mypy using strict type checking.